Hot Pursuit (2015 film): Cast

-Production
+Production and marketing

 The film was originally titled Don't Mess with Texas.
-Principal photography began on May 12, 2014 in New Orleans, Louisiana, and was set to last for two months.
+Principal photography began on May 12, 2014, in New Orleans, Louisiana, and was set to last for two months.

-Marketing

 The film's first trailer was released on February 12, 2015.

 Release

 Hot Pursuit released in theaters on May 8, 2015.
 It was then released on Digital Download on July 28, 2015, and the DVD and Blu-ray were released on August 11, 2015.

 Reception

 Box office

 Hot Pursuit grossed $34.6 million in the US and Canada, and $16.9 million in other territories, for a worldwide total of $51.5 million.

 In its opening weekend, the film grossed $13.9 million, finishing second at the box office behind Avengers: Age of Ultron, which was in its second week ($77.7 million).

 Critical response

 On Rotten Tomatoes, Hot Pursuit has an approval rating of 8% based on 179 reviews, with an average rating of 3.17/10.
 The website's critical consensus reads, "Shrill and unfunny, Hot Pursuit bungles what should have been an easy opportunity to showcase Reese Witherspoon and Sofia Vergara's likable odd-couple chemistry."
-On Metacritic, the film has a score of 31 out of 100 based on 36 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 31 out of 100 based on 36 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film a grade of "C+" on an A+ to F scale.

 Peter Travers of Rolling Stone gave it 1 out of 4 stars and wrote: "It's all stupefyingly unfunny.
 Hot Pursuit is one hot mess."

 Richard Roeper of the Chicago Sun-Times called it "proof two females can make a bickering-opposites-action-comedy that’s just as lousy and sour as any clunker starring two guys."

 Stephanie Zacharek of The Village Voice gave the film a positive review, with particular praise for the editing: "Hot Pursuit is a quiet triumph of tone and timing.
 Nearly every scene is cut at just the right point, often topped off with a fantastic kicker of dialogue."